Zinrelo/slate/source/index.html.md

 ## Transactions

-The Transactions API lets you fetch all or a single loyalty transaction.It also allows to update a specific transaction.
+The Transactions API lets you fetch all or a single loyalty transaction.
+It also allows to update a specific transaction.
 ### Get all transactions

 ```shell